ocaml-bench/sandmark/README.md

   specific flags to the `configure` script.

-- `runparams` is OPTIONAL, and its values are passed to OCAMLRUNPARAM when building the compiler. _Notice this variable is not used for the running of benchmarks, just the build of the compiler_
+- `runparams` is OPTIONAL, and its values are passed to OCAMLRUNPARAM when building the compiler. _Note that this variable is not used for the running of benchmarks, just the build of the compiler_

 ## Execution